 In addition to leaving with food, guests will leave with new friends.

 “When you are breaking bread with them, they instantly become friends of yours,” Slavinski said.

 While many cities have a bustling food cart and truck community, many popular tours take place in Boston, Portland, Austin, Seattle, Philadelphia, Los Angeles, New York City and Washington DC.

 So round up the troops and set out to discover the mobile gourmet wonders in your city!

-Ashley McCredie is the online content coordinator for and experience gifts company, Cloud 9 Living.
+Author Bio: Based out of Denver, CO, Ashley McCredie is the online content coordinator for and experience gifts company, Cloud 9 Living.
 She is a freelance blogger and writer, a photographer and a traveler.
 Follow her on Twitter at: @ashleymccredie